RealismusModding/FS17_Geo_mods/FS17_RM_GEO_CentralFrance/README.md

-Seasons GEO mod for U.S. Midwest
+Seasons GEO mod for Central France
 ===================================

 This GEO mod simulates weather and growth in Central France.